Teen Choice Awards 2018 Winners: The Complete List

 Anna Faris, Overboard

-Anna Kendrick, Pitch Perfect 3
+Anna Kendrick, Pitch Perfect 3 — WINNER

 Hailee Steinfeld, Pitch Perfect 3